 2.3 Examine the role that administrations and Sector Members and other expert organizations and stakeholders share in collaboratively addressing disaster management and the effective use of telecommunications/ICTs.

+2.4 Examine and gather national and regional experience in implementation of Early Warning Systems for disaster risk reduction, including safety confirmation

+2.5 Examine and gather national and regional experience in planning of disaster relief and emergency communications, and implementation of disaster communications exercises and drills

+2.6 Examine the enabling policy environment for more resilient communications networks and for deployment of emergency communications systems

-2.4 Develop best practices for the elaboration of national and regional disaster-management plans or frameworks for the use of telecommunications/ICTs in natural and man-made disaster and/or emergency situations, working in coordination with the relevant BDT programmes, regional offices and other partners.
+2.7 Develop best practices for the elaboration of national and regional disaster-management plans or frameworks for the use of telecommunications/ICTs in natural and man-made disaster and/or emergency situations, working in coordination with the relevant BDT programmes, regional offices and other partners.